Advocating for the NMTC Program

 Why NMTC Works

 The New Markets Tax Credit (NMTC) program stimulates local economies in low-income, distressed communities.
-A proven, cost-effective tool, the NMTC supports job creation and encourages small businesses to expand.
+A proven and cost-effective tool, the NMTC supports job creation and encourages small businesses to expand.

 Through the NMTC, Enterprise bridges financing gaps and provides a cushion against cash flow obstacles as projects reach stabilized operations.

-Enterprise NMTC projects have ranged from an elementary school in Portland, Ore., to a domestic violence shelter in Harlem, N.Y., to a retail shopping center in Cleveland.
+Enterprise NMTC projects have ranged from an elementary school in Portland, Oregon, to a domestic violence shelter in Harlem, New York, to a retail shopping center in Cleveland.
 In each case, our allocation has helped facilitate the completion of a vital local project.

 Our investments also help cover up-front costs associated with installing energy-efficient, water-saving and other sustainable green-building features through our Enterprise Green Communities NMTC program.